Proposing for SOAR

 The alternatives for applying for time are listed below:

-1. If you are an astronomer not based in a Brazilian or Chilean institution, nor at the University of Carolina at Chapel Hill or Michigan State University, then you need to apply to the open-access time through the NOIRLab time allocation process, which takes place twice per year.
+1. If you are an astronomer not based in a Brazilian or Chilean institution, nor at the University of Carolina at Chapel Hill or Michigan State University, then you should apply for open-access time through the NOIRLab time allocation process, which takes place twice per year.
 Deadlines are the end of September for the following “A” semester (Feb 1 – Jul 31) and the end of March for the following “B” semester (Aug 1 – Jan 31).
-Survey programs for SOAR are accepted annually (as for other facilities offered through NOIRLab open-access time) or when sufficient time is available for new programs, and investigators must submit a letter of intent to propose in advance.
+Survey programs for SOAR are accepted periodically (usually annually), and investigators must submit a letter of intent to propose in advance.

 |3.
 If you are an astronomer based at the University of Carolina at Chapel Hill or at Michigan State University, you can apply for time through your institution's internal process.|